abinshihab/100DaysofCloud/README.md

 Fill in your details where you see this icon ✍️
 We have provided a sample Day Journey entry staring at 0.
 You can delete this example.

-## AHMED BIN SHEHAB Cloud Journey
+## AHMED BIN SHEHAB's Cloud Journey

 My name is Ahmed Bin Shehab, and I have a 14+ years of IT experience working as a Sr.IT support engineer and cloud engineer.
 I've primarily worked in the Microsoft space with technologies like Active Directory, Exchange, SQL, & SCCM.
 Lately I've been helping companies move to Microsoft 365, primarily using Microsoft Teams for collaboration purposes.
-I love automation and am a big fan of PowerShell and programming in general.
+I love automation and am a big fan of PowerShell,terraform and programming in general.

 I've started this challenge as a way to organize what I am doing to expand my skillset outside of the Microsoft ecosystem.
 I'm working towards a career as an Azure Cloud or DevOps engineer.
-I've already achieved several Azure certifications including:
+I've already achieved several Azure,AWS and Oracle certifications including:

 Azure Administrator Associate
 Azure Security Engineer Associate
 Azure Architect Expert
-DevOps Engineer Expert